Carl and Jack Cole: Coles Notes

 Jack and Carl first published Coles Notes in 1948.
 The first edition was for the French novel Colomba by Prosper Mérimée.

 There have been over 80,000,000 copies of Coles Notes sold in over 70 countries.
 They are currently owned by Indigo Books in Canada.

 1950s and 1960s

 In 1958, Jack and Carl sold the American rights to Coles Notes to Cliff Hillegass, who published the books under the Cliff's Notes moniker.

 By 1960, Coles Notes sales peaked when baby boomers were beginning to attend high school.
 At their peak, there were over 120 titles, mostly dealing with English novels, but they also had numerous other subjects, including languages, mathematics, and physics.

+In the 1960s, Hillegass gradually eliminated the Cole's version of the notes in favor the Cliff's brand.